WorkingEdge/MS3_GMResource/readme_assets/testing.md

 4. Try to register without a password - this should be prevented by client side validation.
 5. Try to register with all required fields filled - this should be successful and the app issues a message to say you have registered successfully and you are logged in.
 Verify you now have the option to add a post or a comment or another contributor's post.

 *Result: When providing the required info I can register.
 When I do this, the additional navigation option to add a post is displayed and I can also add a comment on an existing post - ok.

-However, when I try to log in without a password to match the required pattern, the HTML validation catches it but there is no message to tell me what the requirement (pattern) is - test case not 100% ok.
-This should be fixed using a custom JS validation function.
-To do.

 ### As a new user trying to register, I cannot use a username already taken (server-side validation)
 Registration should use server-side validation to check that the entered username is not already taken.
 Test case steps: